MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual-develop-tutorial-format-options.md

 # Tutorial: Adding formatting options to a Power BI custom visual

-In this tutorial you are going to add common properties to the visual.
+In this tutorial we go through how to add common properties to the visual.

 In this tutorial, you learn how to:
 > [!div class="checklist"]
 > * Add visual properties.
 > * Package the visual.
-> * Import the custom visual into a Power BI Desktop report.
+> * Import the custom visual to a Power BI Desktop report.

+## Adding formatting options

 1. In **Power BI**, select the **Format page**.